Becoming an Uber Driver In London

 I covered the full list of Uber accepted vehicles in London so you can have a read there what can you use and what you can not use.
 There is an age limit as well, so be careful if you are buying a new car before you actually start driving for the taxi company.
 Make sure your car is accepted and is within the age limit for new PCO registrations.

 If you don’t have a vehicle, you can always rent a car.
 I highly recommend visiting Drover and rent from there.
-Drover is a platform for private hire rentals where all sort of individuals and companies can list their vehicle and Drover handles all the rest.
+Drover is a platform for private hire rentals where all sorts of individuals and companies can list their vehicle and Drover handles all the rest.
 That way you can find a great deal from private owners but still, have your deposit protected and if you have any issues with the car you will deal with a well-established company rather than a dodgy guy with a car or two that might scam you on the deposit.

-You can also get involved in a rent-to-buy scheme, and Otto Car offers some great deals if you have been driving in London for over a year and fulfill all the criteria.
+You can also get involved in a rent-to-buy scheme, and Otto Car offers some great deals if you have been driving in London for over a year and fulfil all the criteria.
 They have cars for both full-time and part-time drivers and offer some very affordable options.
 You can get a car with a low deposit and pay it off in three years.
 If you change your mind you can always return the car without hurting your credit rating – no questions asked.